TheBitFossil/DeepestDungeon/README.md

 # Extras

-The repository right now, is missing a few assets, due to size restrictions if you download the project\
-,it will need some tinkering to make it run.
+The repository can be downlaoded and run with Unity Engine, light maps are missing \

-But definetly feel free to look through my GDScripts, the code has not been changed\
+because of size restrictions.
+Feel free to look through my C# Code any comments or changes \
-since the relese of v1.0.
+are always welcome.

 # License

-Note that the source in this repository is licensed by the MIT license model.
-This covers only\ the source code in this repository.
+Note that the source in this repository is licensed by the **MIT license model** and covers only\ the **source code** in this repository.

-Both Godot and OpenVR have their own license requirements.
-See their respective git repositories for more details.

-The subfolder assets contains third party assets.
-Please only use them for your own private projects\ as commercial usage is not allowed.
+**All assets** are only for personal projecte and **commercial usage is not allowed**.

 # About this repository
 This repository was created by and is maintained by René Hecker a.k.a.
-TheBitFossil during my 1st Semester Project at the School For Games in Berlin.
+TheBitFossil during my 2nd Semester Project at the School For Games in Berlin.